 While every software team operates effectively based on their own workflow, rhythm, size, and practiced project management philosophy, we share a few tips we've heard from teams on what works for their refinement sessions:

-- Things to cover in the meeting: Spend the meeting reviewing upcoming pieces of work, breaking Issues down from large stories to development tasks, discussing if the top of the backlog is still prioritized effectively, as well as estimating new pieces of work.
+- Things to cover in the meeting: Spend the meeting reviewing upcoming pieces of work, breaking Issues down from large stories to development tasks, discussing if the top of the backlog is still ordered correctly, as well as estimating new pieces of work.
+However, don’t go too much into details or too far into your product backlog as things may change the farther you are from working on them.

 - End by reviewing if the placement of Issues in your backlog pipeline is still relevant.
 Keeping this pipeline prioritized helps teams understand the most important issue to work on next should everything in the Sprint be finished ahead of time.